-They are responsible for:
+He or she is responsible for:

-- coordinating those in charge of individual audits in executing the audits they are responsible for; - · assessing, in collaboration with the Manager charged with preparing the Company's financial reports, the IARMS on the financial disclosure of individually significant companies; - preparing and forwarding, in the time frame established by the reporting calendar, the certifications regarding the IARMS of individually significant companies.
+- coordinating those in charge of individual audits in executing the audits they are responsible for; - assessing, in collaboration with the Executive in charge of the preparation of the company's accounting documents, the IARMS on the financial disclosure of individually significant companies; - preparing and forwarding, in the time frame established by the reporting calendar, the certifications regarding the IARMS of individually significant companies.

-To enable the Manager charged with preparing the Company's financial reports and the administrative bodies in charge to issue the certificates in compliance with Article 154-bis of the Consolidated Law on Finance, it was necessary to define a system of "chain" certificates with the objective of ensuring the adequacy and actual implementation of administrative and accounting procedures drafted as part of the "262 Audit Model", of preparing and disseminating the Plan for corrective measures, where necessary, and to update such procedures.
+To enable the Executive in charge of the preparation of the company's accounting documents and the administrative bodies in charge to issue the certificates in compliance with Article 154-bis of the Consolidated Law on Finance, it was necessary to define a system of "chain" certificates with the objective of ensuring the adequacy and actual implementation of administrative and accounting procedures drafted as part of the "262 Audit Model, of preparing and disseminating the Plan for corrective measures, where necessary, and to update such procedures.